pete33geo/HePy/README.md

 ```
 ### Numerical stability of the 1D diffusion solution
 The 1D diffusion solver generally converges where $dt \leq 0.2$ [Myrs], and so tT paths where $\max(dt) \geq 0.2$ [Myrs] should be resampled (e.g., using linear interpolation) before running the *Model_He.solve()* function.
 This may be improved in a future update.

-### How to acknowledge this code
-If you use HePy in your scientific work, please acknowledge it as:

-> HePy v.01 - A python implementation of HeFTy DOI:

-Key references below should also be referenced (depending on the diffusion model used).

 [^1]: Ketcham, R.A., 2005, Forward and inverse modeling of low-temperature thermochronometry data: Reviews in Mineralogy and Geochemistry , v.
 58, no. 1, p.
 275–314, https://doi.org/10.2138/rmg.2005.58.11
 [^2]: DAAM matlab script by Willy Guenthner https://github.com/wrguenthner/DAAM